How Ewaste Recycling Is Creating A Lot Of Jobs

 • E waste is generated and sent to recycling centers.

-• It is then sorted and processed.
+• It is then sorted and processed, including fail-safe data destruction to protect sensitive information.

 • The processed/untouched materials are then sent to various companies and factories to be reused or sold abroad.